alekssadowski95/FreeCAD-Configurators/watch-case/README.md

 ## License
 The 3d printable watch case configurator (*.FCStd file) in this folder is licensed under the BSD 3-Clause License. - see the [LICENSE.md](LICENSE.md) file for details

-The documentation of the minigrip vise clamps configurator, including the manual but not limited to the manual, is licensed under a different license - see the [LICENSE.md](LICENSE.md) file for details
+The documentation of the 3d printable watch case configurator, including the manual but not limited to the manual, is licensed under a different license - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments